TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 		- directo phone access to support team with 4 hour response time for system impair
 		- 1 hour response time if prod system is down
 		- access to infrastructure event management
+		- access to trusted advisor
 	- **Enterprise On-Ramp** for migrating business from development to production-
 		- have 30 min response times for business critial workloads
 	- **Enterprise Support**- 15 minute response time for business and critical workloads
+		- - access to trusted advisor
 		- TAM Techincal-Account Manager is an AWS person actively monitoring your environment and help with optimization
 		- they help provide the well architected framework- Operational Excellence, Security, Reliability, Performance Efficiency, Cost Optimzation, Sustainability
 - **Marketplace**- resource to find third-party software that runs on AWS